microsoft/vscode-remote-try-sqlserver/README.md

 ## Setting up the development container

 ### GitHub Codespaces
-Follow these steps to open this sample in a Codespace:
+Follow these steps to open this sample in a Codespaces:

-1. Click the Code drop-down menu and select the **Open with Codespaces** option.
+1. Click the Code drop-down menu and select the **Codespaces** tab.
-1. Select **+ New codespace** at the bottom of the pane.
+1. Click on **Create codespaces on main** at the bottom of the pane.

 For more info, check out the [GitHub documentation](https://docs.github.com/en/free-pro-team@latest/github/developing-online-with-codespaces/creating-a-codespace#creating-a-codespace).